groue/GRMustache/Guides/compatibility.md

 Text templates
 --------------

-In GRMustache, [text templates](html_vs_text.md) templates render text, do not HTML-escape their input, and can be safely embedded in HTML templates (they get HTML-escaped).
+In GRMustache, [text templates](html_vs_text.md) render text, do not HTML-escape their input, and can be safely embedded in HTML templates (they get HTML-escaped).

 This topic is ignored by the Mustache specification, which only provides you with the triple-mustache `{{{ name }}}` tags (that do not HTML-escape).